MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-07-intro_to_networks.md

 <figure>
   <img src="/assets/network_intro_1.png" alt="A simple graph of the network between you and a friend." title="A simple graph of the network between you and a friend." style="width=50%;">
-  <figcaption style="font-size: small;">"Figure 1: A simple graph of the network between you and a friend. </figcaption>
+  <figcaption style="font-size: small;">Figure 1: A simple graph of the network between you and a friend. </figcaption>
 </figure>

 It is customary to call nodes $$\nu$$ with a subscript to differentiate between each node.
 You can see here that 'you' are labelled $$\nu_1$$ and 'your friend' is represented as $$\nu_2$$.
 The edge connecting them is denoted by $$\epsilon$$, following the same subscript rules as our nodes.